SarahTech-alt/full-stack-treats/README.md

 Your front-end developer has created all of the client-side code necessary to view, add, update, and delete treats from the treats database.

 A server-side developer has set-up the server to serve back our static files as well as some initial pg and routing code.
 But none of the routes are implemented.
+All clicks on the interface buttons fail.

 ## Setup

+### Client

+You should not need to change the client code at all.
+In fact, it is minimized to discourage you from doing so.

 ### Server